ryan-mcclue/musings/rage-against-the-machine.md

 Despite Wayland (and Mir) being far more sane (merging display server and client into one), still not fully supported

-Being able to sift through low-quality tech news essential, e.g. almost every week a new database library
+Being able to sift through low-quality tech news essential, e.g.
+'new' database library/css library/VR headset/distro etc.

 Have to update Ubuntu version if want to easily get compiled version of modern gcc